java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/02_introduction-javafx-animation.md

 ```

 ### Path Transition
-The [PathTransition](javafxdoc:PathTransition) creates a move animation using a complex predefined path specified by a sequence of shapes.
+The [`PathTransition`](javafxdoc:PathTransition) creates a move animation using a complex predefined path specified by a sequence of shapes.
-The translation along the path is done by updating the `translateX` and `translateY` properties of the `Node`, and the `rotate` variable will get updated if `orientation` is set to `OrientationType.ORTHOGONAL_TO_TANGENT`, at regular interval.
+The translation along the path is done by updating the `translateX` and `translateY` properties of the `Node`, and the `rotate` variable will get updated if `orientation` is set to `OrientationType.ORTHOGONAL_TO_TANGENT`, at regular intervals.

 ![PathTransition](/assets/images/javafx/animation/transition/path-example.gif)
 ```java